opendatamesh-initiative/odm-platform-adapter-executor-azuredevops/README.md

 ```

 ## Run with Docker
-*_Dependencies must have been compiled to run this project._
+*_Dependencies must have been compiled to run this project_

 ### Clone repository
 Clone the repository and move it to the project root folder